 The Mid-Atlantic Region faces some of the most severe air quality problems in the nation.
 Ground transportation of goods is a significant source of emissions that cause smog and other harmful air pollutants linked to multiple health and environmental problems.
 The Environmental Finance Center has partnered with the Mid-Atlantic Regional Air Management Association (MARAMA) to implement the Mid-Atlantic Dray Truck Replacement Program.
-Funded by an U.S. Environmental Protection Agency SmartWay Innovative Finance grant, the program aims to reduce air pollution and greenhouse gases associated with the transport of goods to and from the Ports of Baltimore, Philadelphia, Virginia, and Wilmington (DE).
-The program requires older trucks to be scrapped and provides applicants up to $20,000 towards the purchase of a newer vehicle with an engine that meets or exceeds 2007 EPA emissions certified engine standards.
+Funded by an U.S. Environmental Protection Agency SmartWay Innovative Finance grant, the program aimed to reduce air pollution and greenhouse gases associated with the transport of goods to and from the Ports of Baltimore, Philadelphia, Virginia, and Wilmington (DE).
+The program required older trucks to be scrapped and provided applicants up to $20,000 towards the purchase of a newer vehicle with an engine that meets or exceeds 2007 EPA emissions certified engine standards.

 - Independent owner-operators as well as fleet owners may apply.

 - Applicants must have owned their truck for at least one year, according to the date on the title, to be eligible.

 - Eligible trucks must have a 2003 engine or older.
 Preference will be given to trucks with 1997 and older engines.

 - Eligible trucks must be operational, street legal, and currently used to transport cargo to/from the Port of Baltimore, Port of Philadelphia, Port of Virginia, or Port of Wilmington, DE.